swiftlang/swift/userdocs/diagnostics/embedded-restrictions.md

       func g() { } // okay, not generic relative to the class itself

       class func h() where T: P { } // warning: generic class method 'h()' in a class must be 'final' in Embedded Swift }

+* Generic methods used on values of protocol type, which are prohibited because they cannot be specialized for every possible call site.
+For example:

+    protocol P: AnyObject {
+      func doNothing()
+      func doSomething<T>(on value: T)
+    }

+    func testGenerics<Value: P>(value: value, i: Int) {
+      value.doNothing()        // okay
+      value.doSomething(on: i) // okay, always specialized
+    }

+    func testValuesOfProtocolType(value: any P, i: Int) {
+      value.doNothing()        // okay
+      value.doSomething(on: i) // warning: cannot use generic instance method 'doSomething(on:)' on a value of type 'any P' in Embedded Swift
+    }

 ## See Also